sweshelo/mkey/README.md

 - Attempt to unlock your parental controls from your 3DS's System Settings until it gives you an "Inquiry Number" (chose "I forgot" twice).
 - Next, read the rem comments in the "mkey.bat" script in a text editor for the remaining instructions, then run the same .bat script.
 - Your masterkey should be generated, which you can use to unlock your 3DS in System Settings.
+Note: A windows exe is also provided in the release tab.
+You simply launch it and follow directions.

 mkey
 ====